 Assemblies: Student assemblies are an integral part of the school program.
 Attendance, unless otherwise noted, is compulsory.
 Students are expected to enter and leave the assembly location in a quiet and orderly manner.
-They should remain silent while the faculty or guests enter and take their places.
 Students should conduct themselves during the assembly in a courteous and respectful manner.
-At the end of an assembly, students should rise and remain silent until the speakers have exited.
-Students should then be seated until dismissal.